Charlie Christians solo on this Harlem Breakfast Club after-hours jam

 bars heard on all other CC recordings of this tune except for an eight-bar solo break he

 took at a session backing a pop singer.
 He plays chords on the two A sections and last part of the B the

 rest of the solo is mostly single notes.
 The chordal parts are pretty much the same

 on all the different versions while the single-notes sections vary somewhat in the

-The solo was worked out beforehand but it is nevertheless a extraordinarily creative
+This second chorus of the solo was worked out beforehand but it is nevertheless an extraordinarily creative

 masterpiece.
 The double-time chords at bars 5-6 are absolutely astounding, with a

 6-fret swoop in the Bb7 measure.
 A chordal

 cadence at bars 7-8 is trimmed down and reused on bars 17-19.
 The first half of the B section has those Pretty Baby quotes.
 Then

 theres the incredibly beautiful chords at bars 15-16 that are executed so compactly